kurtjd/game-of-life/README.md

 Controls
 ========
 Click a cell to activate it and click again to deactivate it.
-Press any key to pause the simulation.
+Press any key to pause or unpause the simulation.

 Requirements
 ============